The Narrabeen Lagoon Trail is a stunning 8.4 km circuit walk around an idyllic lake in Sydney’s Northern Beaches.

 Middle Creek is a good starting point for the walking trail, with a well-sized car park, toilet facilities, and a water fountain.

-Make your way north and follow the Wakehurst Parkway to Bilarong Reserve.
-Keep an eye out for an interesting historical feature: the scattered remains of lime and cement works that were active in this area in the 1930s and 1940s.
+Start walking northbound and follow the Wakehurst Parkway to Bilarong Reserve.
+Keep an eye out for an interesting historical feature: the scattered remnants of lime and cement works that were active in this area in the 1930s and 1940s.

 An interesting part of this section is the newly built over-water boardwalk.
 It’s quite a spectacular boardwalk that moves the trail away from the busy Wakehurst Parkway over the lagoon.